Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 Brakes are critical parts of your wheelchair.
 You are advised to perform a weekly brake checkup.

-If your wheelchair is not stopping effectively, or there is brake failure, you should change them.
+If your wheelchair’s brakes are failing or not stopping effectively, you should change them.
 Get the new brake fittings from a reputable wheelchair dealer.

-Note that the smooth functioning of the brake mechanism is affected by wet weather.
-So, don’t do the basic check on wet tires or when wheels don’t have the correct air pressure levels.
+Note that wet weather affects the smooth functioning of the brake mechanism.
+So, don’t perform the basic check on wet tires or wheels without the correct air pressure levels.

-It is also good to check the brake levers to ensure they don’t wobble excessively.
-If the levers are loose, you should tighten the bolt.
+It is also a good idea to check the brake levers to ensure they don’t wobble excessively.
+If they are loose, you should tighten the bolt.

 Here is a video [1] on how you should perform brake inspection.